 Unique Aspects of the Master of Nonprofit Management Program

-- Our programs are unique in being highly applied—working in real-life contexts—and intensely focused on the skills you will need to be a nonprofit leader.
+- Our programs are unique in being highly hands-on—working in real-life contexts—and intensely focused on the skills you will need to be a nonprofit leader.

-- We are proud of our supportive learning environment, where our classes and cohorts are small and provide you with an opportunity to build life-long relationships with your classmates.
+- We are proud of our supportive learning environment, where our classes and cohorts are small and allow you to build life-long relationships with your classmates.

 - Our curriculum emphasizes applying classroom learning to current and vital nonprofit issues.
 Students are required to serve on the board of a nonprofit organization and complete administrative projects for nonprofit organizations or foundations at multiple points in the degree program.

 - The University of Oregon is a leading public research university.
 Master of Nonprofit Management students have the flexibility to customize their concentration coursework to take advantage of offerings throughout the university, including the highly ranked School of Law, Lundquist College of Business, and other departments.